 In espousing the cultural-dupe theory, Marxism, that most anticlassist of philosophies, perhaps betrays a little latent classism.
 It is condescending to assume that consumers only feel as they do because they don’t know any better.
 While fans do rely on branding—both internal and external—to inform their allegiances, they’re certainly not mindless puppets to it.

-Fans understand that the objects they care so much about have been carefully constructed to appeal to them.
 All fans are, at some level, Smart Fans.
 They understand that the objects they care so much about have been carefully constructed to appeal to them.
 Fandom entails choosing to buy into a context that is, at least partially, always fiction.
 Darth Vader isn’t really trying to take over the universe.
 The singer Johnny Cash wasn’t actually an impoverished and brokenhearted convict cowboy, no matter how many times he sang about it.
 We know that Oreos decided to launch an organic version of the company’s classic sandwich cookie because it saw an unfilled need in the marketplace, not because it suddenly decided that its customers deserved better ingredients.

 Almost all fandom involves some form of making believe.
 Fans understand that they are being “duped” and they find value in playing along.
 As long as they are getting something important out of the relationship, fans are subconsciously making the decision, moment by moment, to ignore the inherent commercial reality of the products, celebrities, and media they love.